fpereiro/proof/notes.md

 ```

 - Notes: If a configuration calls itself, we ignore that for interdependency purposes.
 A n argument version of a function x will be referred to as "narg x".
 - Important reminder: the first square of the tape (and all odd numbered squares, 3th, 5th, and so forth) are F squares, that is, output.
-The markings are on the E squares next to each of the E squares.
+The markings are on the E squares to the right of each of the F squares.
 Most of the machines that Turing presents have two schwas, so the first F square and E square both contain schwas.
 - Same list but describing functions and tracking interdependencies:

 ```
 ## f (find leftmost)

-f    (2m+1s) // Go left until schwa is found; when schwa is found, go one more to the left and call f1 with the same arguments. f1   (2m+1s) // Go right until 3rd (symbolic) argument OR blank square is found; if 3arg is found, -> to the 1st argument; if blank square is found, go one to the right and call f2 with the same arguments. f2   (2m+1s) // If the square is blank, go one to the right and -> to the 2nd argument; if it contains the 3arg, -> to the 1st argument; if it is not blank and it does not contain the 3arg, go one to the right and call f1 with the same arguments.
+f    (2m+1s) // Go left until rightmost schwa is found; when schwa is found, go one more to the left (to the leftmost schwa) and call f1 with the same arguments. f1   (2m+1s) // Go right one at a time from the leftmost schwa until 3rd (symbolic) argument OR blank square is found; if 3arg is found, -> to the 1st argument; if blank square is found, go one to the right and call f2 with the same arguments. f2   (2m+1s) // If the square is blank, go one to the right and -> to the 2nd argument; if it contains the 3arg, -> to the 1st argument; if it is not blank and it does not contain the 3arg, go one to the right and call f1 with the same arguments.

 Interdependencies: